Christmas in Hamburg

 Elbe Tunnel: Created in 1911, this tunnel is 426 metres long, with four large transport lifts across the Elbe.
 Today, many people still use it to get from city centre to the port.
 On the other side of the river Elbe is the Steinwerder, which offers an amazing view over Hamburg.
 Visit www.hamburg-tourism.de

-Fish Market: The Traditional Fish Market, located in the area of St. Paul, has been open to visitors every Sunday since the 18th century.
-In addition to fresh or smocked fish, there is a great atmosphere of fun with live music and dancers.
+Fish Market: The Traditional Fish Market, located in the area of St. Paul, has been open to visitors every Sunday since the 18th century; there is a fun atmosphere with live music and dancers.